fieldmuseum/EMu-Documentation/README.md

 Field Museum documentation for EMu workflows, structural changes, and standardization.

 ## Documentation Templates:
+One set for each module:

 ### - [Standards & Workflow Documentation Template](https://docs.google.com/document/d/1L-lFa4STSxdCT8pe1EamQRyEgPI-yjHyAJ2L0id-170/)
-We use this one to document the discussions and decisions that we make as a user group.
+We use this to document the discussions and decisions that we make as a user group.
 Some will lead to structural changes requests and others result in workflow changes.
 This document stays alive and is intended to be our master documentation for that module.

 ### - [Structural Changes Template](https://docs.google.com/document/d/19V6rYzCPe8_u5-JhoCf-sQ0zVDubF9xSHYqApmSaMaA/)
 We use this one to document development requests for Axiell.
 A pdf is created when it is sent to Axiell and the googledoc changes version.